simon-westcott/canopy-bootstrap/README.md

 ## Included Files

 The **lessout-v2.css** file changes twitter bootstrap to match the Canopy theme and should be used in addition to the normal twitter bootstrap files; these are being recovered remotely for this project but should be included in the local directory.
+This file has been compiled from the .less file.

 **example html.html**  shows the customized elements in this template including the header, footer, buttons and tables. login.html shows a simple fully html canopy branded login page.